NakerTheFirst/Calculator/README.md

 - User-friendly Interface: Features a clear layout with large, easily clickable buttons and a display area for input and results
 - Responsive Design: Automatically handles user input errors such as division by zero (and calls you a moron!)

+## Structure
+- **MainApp** class serves as an engine, which boots the whole app up
+- **UI** class is responsible for rendering interactible GUI
+- **Logic** class handles the business logic of the app
+- **Button** class in a template for Button objects rendered in the interface

+This structure promotes modularity, reusability and single responsibility design principles.

 ## Dependencies
 To run the app, ensure you have the following:
 - Python 3.6 or higher